francesctr4/Ymir-Engine/README.md

 #### SCENE

     - "C" Clears the scene.
+    - "LCTRL + S": Save the scene.
+    - "LCTRL + L": Load the scene.
     - Hierarchy: Right click to select GameObject and Right click to delete selected GameObject.
+    You can drag the GameObjects to reparent them.
     - Inspector: Drag Transform values to modify the mesh (only with shader enabled).
     - Drag and Drop: Drag .fbx or .png/.dds (to selected GameObject) directly to scene to load them.
+    - Time Management: Manipulate simulation state with the buttons at the top.
+    - Assets/Library Window: Left click on the files that are highlighted to open them.
+    - Mouse Picking: Left Click on a GameObject in the scene to select it.
+    - Gizmo: Manipulate GameObjects transformation directly from the scene.

 #### EDITOR